-Lyme Disease Blood Test, IgM, Early Test With Reflex
+Lyme Disease Blood Test, IgM, Early Test With Reflex - NOT CURRENTLY AVAILABLE

 Additional fee of $128 will be added for Western blot analysis if the EIA test is positive or equivocal.
 The additional fee must be paid prior to the release of lab results.